bradchristie/taminations-flutter/assets/b1/star.md

 turn in place up to 3/8 of a turn.

 Dancers turn the star by walking forward in a circle around the center of the star.
-The distance traveled may be specified in fractions of a star full around, or until some condition is met (e.g., Men Center Left Hand Star, Pick Up Your Partner with an Arm Around, Star Promenade).
+The distance traveled may be specified in fractions of a star full around, or until some condition is met (for example, Men Center Left Hand Star, Pick Up Your Partner with an Arm Around, Star Promenade).

 ### Ending formation